 Have you been the victim of sexual harassment or discrimination in the workplace?

 You don’t have to be a student to recognize the rights you possess when it comes to employment laws.
 Title VII of the Civil Rights Act of 1964 is a federal law that protects employees from being discriminated against, sexually harassed, wrongful terminations and other misconduct in the workplace.
-If your employment rights have been violated, then you should immediately contact an NYC, NJ, PA employment discrimination attorney at the employment law firm of DEREK T. SMITH LAW GROUP, PLLC.
+If your employment rights have been violated, then you should immediately contact an employment discrimination attorney at the employment law firm of Derek Smith Law Group.
 No one deserves to work in a hostile job environment.
+Call us at 800-807-2209 for a free consultation.